dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

     - **Overview**:

-        1. Authenticate Guest User with Google OAuth
+        1. Authenticate a guest user with Google OAuth

     - **Detailed Flow for Each Independent Scenario**:

-        1. **Authenticate Guest User with Google OAuth**
+        1. **Authenticate a guest user with Google OAuth**
-            - **Description**: A Guest User can log in using a Google account.
+            - **Description**: Sign in a guest user using their Google account.
 If an existing account is linked to the Google account, they are logged in.
-If no account exists, the system automatically creates an account and logs the Guest User in.
-Once authenticated, the Guest User becomes a User with full access.
+If no account exists, the system automatically creates an account and logs the guest user in.
+Once authenticated, the guest user becomes a user with full access.
             - **Primary actor(s)**: Guest User
             - **Main success scenario**:
-                1. Guest User navigates to the login tab.
+                1. Guest user navigates to the login tab.
-                2. The system prompts the Guest User with the Google OAuth authentication screen.
+                2. The system prompts the guest user with the Google OAuth authentication screen.
-                3. Guest User selects a Google account and grants permission for the system to access profile details.
+                3. Guest user selects a Google account and grants permission for the system to access profile details.
                 4. The system verifies authentication with Google OAuth.
-                5. The system logs the Guest User in, transitioning them to a User with full access.
+                5. The system logs the guest user in, transitioning them to a user with full access.
             - **Failure scenario(s)**:
                 - 2a.
-An error occurs with Google OAuth service
+An error occurs with the Google OAuth service.
                     - 2a1.
-The system informs the Guest User that authentication failed due to a Google OAuth service issue.
+The system informs the guest user that authentication failed due to a Google OAuth service issue.
                     - 2a2.
-The system returns the Guest User to the login tab.
+The system returns the guest user to the login tab.
                 - 3a.
-The Guest User declines to continue with Google OAuth.
+The guest user declines to continue with Google OAuth.
                     - 3a1.
-The system informs the Guest User that authentication is required to log in.
-                    - 3a2.
-The system returns the Guest User to the login tab.
+The system returns the guest user to the login tab.
                 - 4a.
 The Google OAuth token is invalid or expired.
                     - 4a1.
-The system informs the Guest User that authentication has expired or is invalid.
+The system informs the guest user that their Google OAuth token has expired or is invalid.
                     - 4a2.
-The system returns the Guest User to the login tab.
+The system returns the guest user to the login tab.
                 - 4b.
-The system fails to transition the Guest User to a User due to a server error.
+The system fails to transition the guest user to a user due to a server error.
                     - 4b1.
-The system informs the Guest User that login could not be completed due to a server error.
+The system informs the guest user that login could not be completed due to a server error.
                     - 4b2.
-The system returns the Guest User to the login tab.
+The system returns the guest user to the login tab.

 <a name="fr3"></a>